Rod Martin: Professional career

-Personal life
+Personal life and death

-Martin has returned to work at USC, where he is a programmer and manager of technical and user support services in the Information Sciences Institute.
-Martin has two daughters: Jessica, who played volleyball at Bethune-Cookman University, and Jade, a softball player who attended Morgan State University.
+Martin returned to work at USC, where he was a programmer and manager of technical and user support services in the Information Sciences Institute.
+He had two daughters: one played volleyball at Bethune-Cookman University; the other, a softball player who attended Morgan State University.

+Martin died on April 20, 2026, at the age of 72.

 According to the 2003 Tampa Bay Devil Rays media guide, Al Martin is a nephew of Rod Martin.